MicrosoftDocs/Viva/WorkplaceAnalytics/Use/wsplan.md

 4. After validation, you'll see a green check mark for each file that passed and a red X for any that failed validation.
 For a **red X**, you can select **Show details** to troubleshoot why the file failed.
 After you have fixed any issues, repeat the previous steps to validate the updated files.
 5. After all files are successfully validated, select one of the following input scenarios that the tool should use to aggregate the final output for your interaction file.
 These scenarios are based on the interactions file query data.

-    * **Latest dates** - Aggregates collaboration data based on the most recent week of collaboration activity between teams.
-    * **Average collaboration** - Aggregates collaboration data based on the weekly averages of collaboration hours spent between the different teams.
     * **Total collaboration** - Aggregates collaboration data based on the total number of hours the teams spent collaborating over the period of time specified in Workplace Analytics.
 Use this as the default aggregation option.
-    * **Boost intra-collaboration** - Groups teams based on the "boosted" number of collaboration hours spent with two specific teams.
+    * **Boost intra-collaboration** - Aggregates collaboration data based on the "boosted" number of collaboration hours spent with two specific teams.
 You can change the **Boost Multiplier** setting that defines how to apply the boost.
 The maximum setting is 3, which will multiple the maximum number of collaboration hours by 3.
 This multiplied value replaces the existing collaboration hours for all the teams.
 Use this option if _Collaboration within groups_ is low, but you want to keep the teams together as much as possible in your final seating plan.
+    * **Latest date** - Aggregates collaboration data based on the most recent week of collaboration activity between teams.
+    * **Average collaboration** - Aggregates collaboration data based on the weekly averages of collaboration hours spent between the different teams.

 6. The updated files are saved to a new **Final Files set** folder.
 Any changes relating to these files are also saved to this folder.